The author is a guitarist and bassist with over 35 years of experience as a musician.

 - Sound.
 A bass that sounds good will inspire a newbie to practice and play.
 You have a better chance of finding great sound in a bass made by a brand with a reputation for quality.
 You get what you pay for, and when it comes to budget bass guitars from no-name brands you can guess what you can expect.

 - Value.
 Unfortunately, not everyone sees this music thing through.
 Today your heart is set on becoming the next bass superstar, but tomorrow maybe you’ll discover your true calling is interpretive dance.
 Or maybe you’ll just want to trade your old bass in for a better one when you advance a little.
 Whatever the case, a bass made by a reputable brand will have greater resale or trade value.

-In this article you’ll get some advice on which brands you can trust to deliver the best bass for a beginner.
-There is no reason to settle for sub-par gear when you are first starting out, when there are so many affordable, quality bass guitars on the market today!
+In this article, you’ll get some advice on which brands you can trust if you are trying to choose a bass guitar for a beginner.
+There is no reason to settle for sub-par gear when you are first starting out when there are so many affordable, quality bass guitars on the market today!

 Squier by Fender